navyanutakki/self-explain-ece-9143-submission/README.md

 **Self-Explain**

 Install all the required libraries as given in the requirements.txt.
 After downloading train.tsv, test,tsv and dev.tsv from the RoBERTa-SST-2 from data, submit the batch file for preprocessing as sbatch run_preprocessing.sh.
-After the preproceesing submit a batch file according to the required hardware configurations.
+After the preprocessing submit a batch file according to the required hardware configurations.

+**RoBERTa**

+Submit the roberta.sh batch file which has 4 GPUs.
+To run the RoBERTa base on 1 or 2 GPUs, change the number of GPUs respectively.

 ``` shell
 pip install -r requirements.txt